mendix/docs/content/appstore/app-services/translation.md

 ## 2 Obtaining a License Token {#obtain-license-token}

-Speech to Text is a premium Mendix product that is subject to a purchase and subscription fee.
+Translation is a premium Mendix product that is subject to a purchase and subscription fee.
 To successfully use this app service in an app, you need to start a subscription or a trial to get a license token:

 1. Go to the [Translation](https://marketplace.mendix.com/link/component/118411) page in the marketplace.